moonmoon/moonmoon/README.markdown

 * Upload all the files to your server (with FTP or other) OR
 * Use `composer create-project mauricesvay/moonmoon moonmoon`
-* Run `wget https://getcomposer.org/composer.phar && php composer.phar install`
+* Run `wget https://getcomposer.org/composer.phar && php composer.phar install --no-dev`
 * Open install.php with your browser
 * Follow the instructions